MissingMaps/partners/app/_partner/jpmc.md

   - jpmc-caocommunity

 tm-projects:
+  - id: 13220
+    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
   - id: 12694
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
   - id: 12695